Seychelles Island hopping

 Mahé Island

 Your tropical cruise begins on Mahé island, the largest in the Seychelles and home of the capital, Victoria.
-Transfer to your Emerald Cruises luxury yacht and embark on your discovery of the Seychelles.
+Transfer to your luxury Emerald yacht and remain docked here overnight as you prepare for your discovery of the Seychelles.
 Please book your flight to arrive into Mahé, Seychelles prior to 01:00 PM.

 Late this morning, cruise to Sainte Anne Island.
-It is encircled by a Marine National Park, home to incredible marine life including more than 150 species of fish.
-Sainte Anne is also a significant nesting site for Hawksbill turtles.
+It is encircled by the Sainte Anne Marine National Park, home to incredible marine life, including more than 150 species of fish.
+Sainte Anne is also a significant nesting site for Hawksbill turtles, with the nesting season running from October to March.

 Thérèse Island